Nearly quarter-million Venezuelans sought asylum in 2018, UNHCR says

 UNHCR says people fleeing conflict or persecution are entitled to protection under international law.

-Two-thirds of asylum applications by Venezuelans were registered in Latin America, with the rest in North America and some European countries, it said.
+Two-thirds of claims by Venezuelan asylum-seekers were registered in Latin America, with the rest in North America and some European countries, it said.

-The total outflow of Venezuelans is estimated at more than 3.4 million, up from 3.3 million in December, it said.
+The total outflow of Venezuelans is estimated at more than 3.4 million, up from 3.3 million in December, UNHCR said.

-Reporting by Stephanie Nebehay, editing by Larry King
+Reporting by Stephanie Nebehay Editing by Mark Heinrich